 “Charter Communications and Roku have reached a mutually beneficial agreement to renew distribution of the Spectrum TV App (STVA) on the Roku platform," a joint statement reads.
 "As a result of the renewal, the Spectrum TV App is now available for download from the Roku channel store.
 We are pleased to renew our partnership and offer this great streaming experience to our shared customers.”

-Since mid-December, Roku users have been unable to download Charter Communications’ Spectrum TV app on their devices.
+Since mid-December, Roku users had been unable to download Charter Communications’ Spectrum TV app on their devices.

-Those Roku-using, Charter-subscribing users who already had the Spectrum TV app downloaded on their Roku smart TV, streaming player or stick as of mid-December have been unaffected ... unless they delete their app for some reason.
+Those Roku-using, Charter-subscribing users who already had the Spectrum TV app downloaded on their Roku smart TV, streaming player or stick as of mid-December were unaffected ... unless they delete their app for some reason.

 Some users appear to have fallen into a bit of a technology-related trap over the July 4th holiday weekend, after Charter tried to issue an update to the cadre of legacy Spectrum TV for Roku downloads, along with Spectrum TV app versions for other OTT device platforms, ranging from iOS to Samsung.

 The attempt appears to have interjected a technology error that resulted in U.S.-based Charter subscribers getting the following error message across myriad types of devices, Roku included: “Spectrum TV is only available in the U.S. and its territories, ref code RLC-1002.”

 The outage was soon resolved.
 But as first reported by TV technology blogger Phillip Swann, frustrated users in the interim turned to social platforms, including Roku's community forum (opens in new tab), to discuss the problem.

 Users reported attempts to fix the issue and regain Roku access to their Spectrum TV account by methods including reboot of their modem and streaming device, among other tricks.